rafaelbeckel/test-c-rust-wasm/README.md

 npx serve
 ```

-Then, visit http://localhost:3000/wasm and check the console.
+Then, visit <http://localhost:3000/wasm> and check the console.

 ## How it works

 You can read the mini build scripts `build_c.sh`, `build_rust.sh`, and `build_both.sh` to check the commands needed to do it.
 You'll need LLVM and Rust nightly.

-The main idea behind the scripts is simple:

-- Transpile C to LLVM internal representation.
-- Transpile Rust to LLVM internal representation.
-Requires Rust nightly with `--Z wasm_c_abi=spec`.
-- Compile all `.ll` files with LLVM compiler `llc`.
-- Link the compiled files with `wasm-ld`.

 ## Next steps